 Smoke detectors produce false alarms when dust or bugs clog up their chamber.
 Double check your service contract and make sure your fire alarm contractor performs smoke detector sensitivity testing every 2 years.
 This test requires technicians to clean out the smoke detector’s chamber and ensure it’s free from any dust or particles.
 If construction or any event creates a dusty environment, temporarily cover smoke detectors to prevent particle build-up.
 This ensures your detectors remain fully operational in between smoke detector sensitivity testing.

-Fire Alarm Batteries
+Fire Alarm Low Battery

 Fire alarm panel batteries are a secondary source of power that keeps your system running even if the primary source fails.
 A low battery can occur at any time.
 The batteries life span depends on how often it’s used as the primary power source.
 According to NFPA 72, 2013 lead acid-type batteries require an annual replacement.
-Additionally, replace batteries according to the manufacture’s specifications.
+Additionally, replace batteries according to the manufacturer’s specifications.
 To prevent low battery fire alarm deficiencies, check on your fire alarm panel.
 Most panels will indicate whether one of your fire alarm batteries is running low.

 As a facility manager, you need to keep all the systems in your facility running properly.
 Unlike some systems in facilities, facility maintenance can take the initiative to prevent fire alarm deficiencies from occurring.
 You only need to take a few preventative steps to eliminate the most common fire alarm deficiencies.